Skip to content

 Your project has implicit decisions baked into the code.
 Surface them:

 These become ADRs and invariants in docs/.
-Claude reads them in every future session.
+The model reads them in every future session.
 The decisions stop living only in your head.

 If you have scattered docs — READMEs, old ADR folders, wiki pages — bring them in: